Skip Ribbon Commands

 Determinations about EAL status

-If a student clearly meets the criteria, the principal has the authority to grant this provision.
+If a student clearly meets the criteria, the principal has the authority to approve acceptance of the application.
 Such applications should be retained on the school file and not sent to the VCAA.
 The VCAA may request copies of applications to confirm eligibility as part of an audit process.

-If a decision is not clear, the principal may apply to the VCAA for a determination using the Application for enrolment in English as an Additional Language Units 3 and 4 form.
-The completed application form, together with all supporting documentation, should be forwarded to VCAA's Student Records and Results Unit as soon as possible (which should be in the year before undertaking Units 3 and 4 EAL).
+If a determination is not clear, the principal may apply to the VCAA for a determination using the Application for enrolment in English as an Additional Language Units 3 and 4 form.
+The completed application form, together with all supporting documentation, should be forwarded to the Student Records and Results unit as soon as possible (which should be in the year before undertaking Units 3 and 4 EAL).

 Students who have resided and studied in Singapore or India